Abraxas Foundation: Activities

+8/8/88

-The Abraxas Foundation and its members helped stage the 8/8/88 Rally, a high profile satanist rally in San Francisco at the Strand Theater, held on August 8, 1988.
+The Abraxas Foundation and its members helped stage the 8/8/88 Rally, a high-profile satanist rally in San Francisco at the Strand Theater, held on August 8, 1988.
 This date was a reference to three things: the anniversary of Sharon Tate's murder by the Manson Family, an alleged ritual by Anton LaVey 19 years earlier, and 88, a Nazi reference for Adolf Hitler.
 Among those involved were Rice, Parfrey, Zeena LaVey, Radio Werewolf, several neo-Nazis, the American Front, and the Church of Satan.
-Zeena read from the Satanic Bible, written by her father, the founder of the Church of Satan; the crowd chanted Hail Satan.
+Zeena read from The Satanic Bible, written by her father; the crowd chanted "Hail Satan."
 The rally was noted for its explicitly neo-Nazi elements; a photo from the event displayed Zeena, Schreck, Rice, and the neo-Nazi activist Bob Heick giving a Nazi salute.
 After the rally was over Rice and Parfrey were interviewed in front of Nazi flags.

 Writer Jesper Aagard Petersen called the rally "nominally a concert with Boyd Rice's NON and a screening of a Charlie Manson movie called The Other Side of Madness" that "was a cross between a political rally and performance art that celebrated the death of the 1960s in full fascist style".
 Writer Gavin Baddeley described 8/88/88 as "the defining moment in 1980s satanism", and it was, according to Sunshine, the Abraxas Foundation's "greatest moment of relevance".
 Rice later called the rally a disappointment and accused Schreck of having ruined it.